Reports about the forest cover shows that the truth can be explained in many ways. Reidar Persson, SIFI, clears up the confusion.

-Facts and fake news
+Facts and fake post

 A key problem in this situation is that WRI tends to present the information that certain ENGOs want to hear.
 For example, the Norwegian rainforest group Regnskogsfondet has recently published a report, State of the Rainforests, about rainforests in different countries, mainly based on WRI data, without acknowledging the problems with the information.
 In all likelihood, they are not aware of the inaccuracies.
-This may be seen as an example of fake news, which is becoming ever more prevalent in our society with the rise of social media.
-Clearly, it could be a challenge to tell the difference between facts and fake news.
+This may be seen as an example of fake post, which is becoming ever more prevalent in our society with the rise of social media.
+Clearly, it could be a challenge to tell the difference between facts and fake post.
 Further, in Sweden it seems to be impossible to agree on certain basic facts about the state of forests.
 There is obviously a need for a specialised think tank for forests, or rather for all kinds of land use.